What Is Dandruff?

 Common signs and symptoms of dandruff include:

-- white flakes of dead skin in the hair and on the shoulders
+- white flakes of dead skin in your hair and on your shoulders

-- red, crusty, or raw areas on the scalp
+- red, crusty, or raw areas on your scalp

 - an itchy scalp